Collaborative Research Center 1194

 Fundamental processes and phenomena are examined over a wide range of length scales (nano-micro-macro) and the transfer of basic research to applications is an integral part of the research program.
 Overall the subject demands the use of very diverse methods and expertise from a multitude of disciplines.

-The SFB comprises 18 subprojects grouped into three research areas:
+The CRC is grouped into three research areas: